 perimeter = a + b + c

-The perimeter of a right triangle is equal to side a plus side b plus side c.
+The perimeter is equal to leg a plus leg b plus hypotenuse c.

 Special Right Triangles